-The words “Ad“ and “Advert“ are both shortened forms of the word “Advertisement“.
-In other words, they are abbreviations.
-(For further explanation about grammatical term, “Abbreviations” you can check out this post on the subject.)
+The words, “Ad“ and “Advert“ are both shortened forms of the word “Advertisement“.
+In other words — they are both abbreviations.
+Therefore, you can clearly see that all three of these words mean the same thing.
+(For further explanation about the grammatical term: “Abbreviations” — you can check out this post on the subject.)

 If you are from America and/or speak The Common Tongue of English, then you would probably say “Ad“… (I’m not sure what they say in Canada.)
-However, if you speak “British English”, or what I refer to as “European English” (as it has traditionally been “British English” which was taught throughout Europe and the rest of the world) then you would probably say, “Advert“.
+However — if you speak “British English”, or what I refer to as “European English” (as it has traditionally been “British English” which was taught throughout Europe and the rest of the world) then you would probably say, “Advert“.

 Have An Excellent Day!

 Do You Want To “Achieve Excellence On The TOEFL iBT Exam”?
 Sign Up Below!!!